OpenNebula/docs/source/management_and_operations/host_cluster_management/hosts.rst

       $ onehost importvm 0 CentOS7
       $ onevm list
-      ID USER     GROUP    NAME            STAT UCPU    UMEM HOST               TIME 3 oneadmin oneadmin CentOS7         runn    0    590M MyvCenterHost  0d 01h02
+      ID USER     GROUP    NAME            STAT UCPU    UMEM HOST               TIME 3 oneadmin oneadmin CentOS7         runn    0    590M MyAWSHost  0d 01h02

 After a Virtual Machine is imported, its life-cycle (including creation of snapshots) can be controlled through OpenNebula.
 However, some  operations *cannot* be performed on an imported VM, including: poweroff, undeploy, migrate or delete-recreate.

-.. warning:: Wild VMs' support and limitations may be different depending on the virtualization driver used (e.g KVM, LXC, ...).
-In order to find more specific information for the virtualization driver you're using, please check the corresponding driver guide.
+.. warning:: Wild VMs’ support and limitations may differ depending on the virtualization driver used (e.g KVM or LXC).
+In order to find more specific information for the virtualization driver you’re using, please check the corresponding driver guide.

 Using Sunstone to Manage Hosts
 ================================================================================